 We have five reportable segments: domestic Company-owned restaurants, domestic commissaries, North America franchising, international operations, and "all other" units.
 The domestic Company-owned restaurant segment consists of the operations of all domestic ("domestic" is defined as contiguous United States) Company-owned restaurants and derives its revenues principally from retail sales of pizza and side items, such as breadsticks, cheesesticks, chicken poppers and wings, dessert items and canned or bottled beverages.
 The domestic commissary segment consists of the operations of our regional dough production and product distribution centers and derives its revenues principally from the sale and distribution of food and paper products to domestic Company-owned and franchised restaurants.
-The North America franchising segment consists of our franchises ales and support activities and derives its revenues from sales of franchise and development rights and collection of royalties from our franchiseed Papa John's restaurants located in the United Kingdom, Mexico and China and our franchise sales and support activities from sales of franchise sales and support activities from sales of franchises.
-International franchises are defined as all franchise operations of franchise and development rights and the collection of royalties from our international doer franchises.
-International franchises are defined as all franchise operations outside of the United States and Canada.
+The North America franchising segment consists of our franchise sales and support activities and derives its revenues from sales of franchise and development rights and collection of royalties from our franchisees located in the United States and Canada.
+The international operations segment principally consists of Company-owned restaurants in China and distribution sales to franchised Papa John's restaurants located in the United Kingdom, Mexico and China and our franchise sales and support activities, which derive revenues from sales of franchise operations outside of the United States and Canada.
 All other business units that do not meet the quantitative thresholds for determining reportable segments, which are not operating segments, we refer to as our "all other" segment, which consists of operations that derive revenues from the sale, principally to Company-owned and franchised restaurants, of printing and promotional items, risk management services, and information systems and related services used in restaurant operations, including our point-of-sale system, online and other technology-based ordering platforms.